1carew1/randombeer/README.md

 Once running through the terminal the App should be accessible in a Browser through : http://localhost:8080

-If you wish to create a Beer please post to http://localhost:8080/api/v1/beer while the app is running Example JSON :
+If you wish to create a Beer please post to http://localhost:8080/api/v1/beer while the app is running.

+Example JSON :

 {
   "name" : "Colms Beer",
   "description" : "Tastes Great",